MALSync/MALSync/README.md

 [![img](https://img.shields.io/github/issues/lolamtisch/MALSync.svg?style=flat-square&logo=github&logoColor=white)](https://github.com/lolamtisch/MALSync/issues)

 # MAL-Sync
 **MAL-Sync** is a powerful extension and userscript, which enables automatic episode tracking between MyAnimeList and multiple anime streaming websites.

+Makes it possible to use your MyAnimeList anime/mangalist as a centralized bookmarks system for all supported pages.

 #### **Supported Pages** <a id="anchor-link"></a>